 US hits Syria's elite with new economic and travel sanctions

-WASHINGTON – The Trump administration on Wednesday ramped up pressure on Syrian President Bashar Assad and his inner circle with a raft of new economic and travel sanctions for human rights abuses and blocking a settlement of the country's conflict.
+WASHINGTON – The Trump administration on Wednesday ramped up pressure on Syrian President Bashar Assad, his wife, Asma, and his inner circle with a raft of new economic and travel sanctions for human rights abuses and blocking a settlement of the country’s bloody nine-year conflict.

+Separately, the Treasury Department announced it has imposed sanctions on 24 individuals, companies and government agencies that “are actively supporting the corrupt reconstruction efforts” of Assad.

-One newcomer to the U.S. blacklist is Assad's wife, Asma, had not been previously targeted but was hit for becoming what the State Department said is “one of Syria’s most notorious war profiteers.”
+One newcomer to the U.S. blacklists is Asma Assad, who had not been previously targeted.
+She was cited as becoming what the State Department said was “one of Syria’s most notorious war profiteers.”
+Asma Assad has increasingly sought to centralize all charity work under her aegis and the Syria Trust for Development, where most foreign aid for postwar reconstruction is channeled.

 The sanctions are the result of legislation known as the Caesar Syria Civilian Protection Act, named after the pseudonym of a Syrian policeman who turned over photographs of thousands of victims of torture by the Assad government.

-Note: This story has been corrected to reflect that the name of the Washington-based organization is the Syria Justice and Accountability Center, not the Syria Center for Justice and Accountability.